scala/scala3/docs/docs/reference/enums/adts.md

 case class that extends `Option`.
 Since `None` is not parameterized, it is treated as a normal enum value.

-The `extends` clauses that were omitted in the example above can also be given explicitly:
+The `extends`{.scala} clauses that were omitted in the example above can also be given explicitly:

 ```scala